fmv1992/data_sciences_challenge_01/readme.md

 --standalone  -s ./*md -o $(cygpath -w /tmp/output.html)
 ```

-I recommend the html version which is the one I've been using to get feedback.
+***I recommend the html version which is the one I've been using to get

-**Do not read the markdown version as it is a pandoc markdown syntax and thus
-not properly rendered by github.**

-For your convenience the website <http://htmlpreview.github.io/> can render
-html files on github.
+feedback.***
+Docx and pdf versions are provided for convenience.